 About John FrederickThis author has not yet filled in any details.

-Tax Credits Available to Farmers for Water, Soil Quality Investments The Pennsylvania Department of Agriculture is now accepting applications for tax credits through the Resource Enhancement and Protection (REAP) program for agricultural producers who implement best management practices or purchase equipment to reduce nutrient and sediment runoff, which enhances soil and improves the quality of Pennsylvania’s waterways.
-A total of $13 million is available to fund the tax credits.
+Tax Credits Available to Farmers for Water, Soil Quality Investments The Pennsylvania Department of Agriculture accepted applications for tax credits through the Resource Enhancement and Protection (REAP) program through October 31, 2023.
+Watch for news on the continuation of the program during 2024's application period.
+The program is for agricultural producers who implement best management practices or purchase equipment to reduce nutrient and sediment runoff, which enhances soil and improves the quality of Pennsylvania’s waterways.
 Recipients can combine the credits with other state funding, including the Environmental Quality Incentive Program, the Chesapeake Bay Program or Conservation Excellence Grants.
-Farmers may receive REAP tax credits of 50% to [...]
+Farmers may receive [...]

 May Roadside Collection The township's annual woody trimmings collection will take place during the month of May.
 Tree and woody bush trimmings will be ground at the curbside throughout May, providing an alternative to burning tree trimmings.
 This collection is intended for trimmings and deadfall, not for entire trees.
 (Sorry, but we have to draw the line somewhere, as we have staff and equipment limitations.)
 That also means we have a three inch diameter limit at the curbside since our pull-behind chipper cannot do thick branches and trunks.
 The final collection week is the last full week of May, so please [...]